Metsa Village Umbrella Sky “Forest and Lake and Umbrella“

 Rainbow Umbrella display

 Forest and Lake and Umbrella uses 1000 umbrellas making it the biggest umbrella art installation in Japan to date.
-They are spread over a 100 metres of the main entrance walkway of the Moomin theme park.
-It didn’t feel like there was a 1000 umbrellas, but it didn’t matter – it is the rainbow coloured design and vibrant vibe that makes the display so impressive.
+And in 2020 it will be twice the size.
+They are spread over a 100 metres of the main entrance walkway of the Moomin theme park and in 2020 they will also be along the riverside.
+In 2019, it didn’t feel like there were a 1000 umbrellas, but it didn’t matter – it is the rainbow coloured design and vibrant vibe that makes the display so impressive.

 There some beautiful purple hydrangea at the edge of the forest along the side of the walkway where the umbrellas are displayed.
 It was too hard to get a photo of them and the umbrellas together due to lighting and angles (plus I am not a photographer!).
 I personally also wasn’t able to get a clear photo of the umbrellas without people in them.
 As you would expect, there is constantly people admiring / walking / standing / posing under the umbrellas.
 If you have the time and patience to wait, an opportunity might arise though.

 In the workshop in Metsa Village they have a small display of umbrellas from the ceiling.
 They are connected to the workshop tables to give the impression of them carrying the tables.
 It gives the illusion that the tables are floating.
 The umbrellas are different to the umbrellas in the main walkway which are each a singular colour.
 In the workshop they have different type of motifs and designs.

 During the period there will also be a pop up shop selling various types of umbrellas and products with umbrella motif.
 There are also workshops scheduled during the display period.
 Workshops are charged.
 Price varies according to what type of workshop.
 They will also have a limited period exclusive rainbow cheese cake for sale (540 yen per slice) while the Umbrella Sky Project is running.From the event information share on Insaitama.com